aoki-h-jp/producthunt-mcp-research/docs/src/content/docs/reference/fetcher.md

 ### fetchTopics()

-Fetches topics from Product Hunt with pagination support.
+Fetches a single batch of topics from Product Hunt.
+For fetching multiple batches, call this method in a loop with the returned `nextCursor`.

 ```typescript
 async fetchTopics(options?: FetchOptions): AsyncResult<FetchResult<TopicNode>, Error>